-6.1.2 These requirements do not apply to products intended for the construction of boilers, pressure vessels and independent tanks, e.g. for the transportation of liquefied gases or chemicals.

-6.1.3 Class C of ISO 7452 may be applied in lieu of 6.3, in which case the requirements in 6.4 and 6.5 need not be applied.
-If Class C of ISO 7452 is to be used, the portion of the footnote of ISO 7452, Table 2, which reads "Also a minus side of thickness of 0.3 mm is permitted." is not to be applied.
+- 6.1.3 These requirements do not apply to products intended for the construction of boilers, pressure vessels and independent tanks, e.g. for the transportation of liquefied gases or chemicals. - 6.1.4 Class C of ISO 7452-2013 or equivalent according to national or international standards may be applied in lieu of 6.3, in which case the requirements in 6.4 and 6.5 need not be applied.

-Additionally, if ISO 7452 is applied, it is required that the steel mill demonstrate to the satisfaction of the TL that the number of measurements and measurement distribution is appropriate to establish that the mother plates produced are at or above the specified nominal thickness.
+Additionally, if Class C of ISO 7452-2013 is applied, it is required that the steel mill demonstrates to the satisfaction of the TL that the number of measurements and measurement distribution is appropriate to establish that the mother plates produced are at or above the specified nominal thickness.